A backend-heavy system for managing emergency and safety lighting

 The complexity of the system shows also in the UX and UI, which is why clarity is our design priority.
 The 240+ views we’ve designed encompass desktop, tablet, mobile, and other devices, which translates into ease of interface adaptation to different screen sizes.
 Paying attention to a cohesive user experience, we’ve also crafted email templates and printable reports.
 One of the biggest design challenges in this project has been striking a balance between displaying all necessary data and keeping information architecture comprehensible.
 We’ve been rising up to it by examining user perspectives, analyzing edge cases, and following tried-and-tested design patterns.

-The efficiency of our work has been ensured by Scrum ceremonies and transparent communication between the client’s and Merixstudio’s teams.
+The efficiency of our work has been ensured by Scrum meetings and transparent communication between the client’s and Merixstudio’s teams.
 As a result, our collaboration has become a true tech partnership, whereby Merixstudio’s team not only builds the software but also proactively shares best practices for efficient development, including versioning and CI/CD.
 On top of that, it’s a long-term partnership.
 While phase 1 finished in September 2022 and was followed by 4-week-long maintenance, we’ve already begun phase 2, which involves delivering new features, optimizing the app’s performance, and streamlining processes for the end user.

 As the project progressed, an essential component we prioritized was the implementation of stringent cybersecurity measures.
 The intricate web of hardware and software integration, especially in an environment like this, necessitates an unwavering commitment to security.
 Recognizing the critical role of the building lighting control systems managed by the software, especially during emergencies like fire evacuations, we understood the gravity of maintaining impeccable system integrity.
 The significance of these security measures was not only operational but also a key requirement for building insurance providers, emphasizing the need for detailed reports validating the software's security protocols.